Independent Panel to Review Members' Allowances

 What is the panel?

-Local authorities are required, by the Local Government Act 2000, to establish independent remuneration panels to make recommendations to the Council about the allowances that should be paid to elected members of the authority.
+Local authorities are required by The Local Authorities (Members' Allowances) (England) Regulations 2003 to establish independent remuneration panels to make recommendations to the Council about the allowances that should be paid to elected members of the authority.
 Although the final decision is a matter for the Council, there is a legal requirement to take into account the recommendations of the independent panel.

 The Council is required to set a new scheme of allowance on an annual basis, after taking into account the recommendations of the panel.

 Mid Sussex District Council has had an independent remuneration panel of three people since 2001.
-There are currently three vacancies on the Panel as the term of office for the current members of the panel has now expired.
+The panel serves for a 4 year period.

 Appointment of the panel